 Now that we have a basic understanding of how the throttle system works, let’s take a look at some of the advantages of using this system and some of the disadvantages.

-- Ease of Use: When using the throttle in situations where you are going against the wind, or up a steep hill, this allows for a much easier ride as minimal effort is required to maintain speed.
+- Ease of Use: Ideal for beginners or those who may struggle with traditional cycling, as it requires minimal physical exertion.
+When using the throttle in situations where you are going against the wind, or up a steep hill, this allows for a much easier ride as minimal effort is required to maintain speed.

 - Less Strain: Using the throttle in place of pedaling allows for strain to be taken off of the rider’s legs.
 For those with arthritis, or knee injuries, this is a great way to enjoy riding a bike without causing further strain on the joints!